AVu120/typescript-react-storybook-template/README.md

 ```

 3. Enable GitHub Action workflow: .github\workflows\publish_to_npm_registry.yml (read comments in that file for instructions on how to enable it).
+4. Disable .github\workflows\publish_github_package.yml.

-4. Increment the [semantic versioning](https://semver.org/) in the package.json file to reflect the changes you have made.
+5. Increment the [semantic versioning](https://semver.org/) in the package.json file to reflect the changes you have made.
-5. Create a pull-request (PR) to merge your feature branch into main branch.
+6. Create a pull-request (PR) to merge your feature branch into main branch.
-6. Have relevant stakeholders inspect code/DOM/component/visual/story changes in the Chromatic PR preview environment.
+7. Have relevant stakeholders inspect code/DOM/component/visual/story changes in the Chromatic PR preview environment.
-7. After all changes have been approved in Chromatic & the PR has been approved on GitHub, merge & squash the PR into main.
+8. After all changes have been approved in Chromatic & the PR has been approved on GitHub, merge & squash the PR into main.

 ### Update Live QA Environment